Yingrjimsch/arcc_hitchhikers/README.md

 In this step, grids, pixels and objects are processed in advance to find the greatest possible amount of information we can extract from a single Input. (see Definitions for more Detail)

 #### Structure Comparison
 Here, all possible input grids per task are compared with each other.
-The `compare` function is called which returns a colleration.
+The `compare` function is called which returns a correlation.

 #### Structure Evaluation
-In the evaluation step, we will use the colleration we created in Structure Comparison to evaluate all different  collerations.
-We try to extract the collerations of the collerations (if this makes any sense) and build a Grid, which contains generic versions of Pixel and Objects.
+In the evaluation step, we will use the correlation we created in Structure Comparison to evaluate all different  correlations.
+We try to extract the correlations of the correlations (if this makes any sense) and build a Grid, which contains generic versions of Pixel and Objects.
 Examples for generic versions of these things are:
 * Pixel with [y,x] value set but a flexible color
 * Pixel with flexible y coordinate but fixed x coordinate or color
 * Object Array with two fixed objects with flexible Pixel Size